stephenswetonic/ytpai/README.md

 ## Change Log
 - 7/26/23: Added multi language support, only small models for Spanish, French, Russian, and German.
-- 2/26/24: AWS Lambda backend testing
+- 2/26/24: AWS Lambda backend testing.
-- 2/28/24: AWS lambda backend online
+- 2/28/24: AWS lambda backend online.
-- 3/4/24: Big model for English enabled
+- 3/4/24: Big model for English enabled.
 - 3/11/24: New drag and drop zone for picking files + media trimmer added.
+- 3/25/24: Speech to text processing now done with Open AI Whisper.

 ## Language Models
+The model will auto detect many languages, but you can hint at the following languages:
 - English
 - Spanish
 - French